uport-project/specs/flows/privatechain.md

 ## Provisioning Methodology

-1. Use [Selective Disclosure Flow](selectivedisclosure.md) to request primary identity address of user as well as a new ethereum address known as the devicekey
+1. Use [Selective Disclosure Flow](selectivedisclosure.md) to request primary identity address of user as well as the deviceKey to create a new identity on the private blockchain
 2. Create transaction on IdentityManager contract calling `createIdentity` with the devicekey as the `owner`
 3. Lookup the `identity` field from the `LogIdentityCreated` event in the receipt from above transaction
 4. Create a valid signed [Private Chain Provisioning Message](../messages/privatechain.md) and send it to the uPort mobile app